-This will build the recommended sigsci-agent container image by unpacking the tarball and running make docker from the unpacked directory to build the image tagged with signalsciences/sigsci-agent:latest and signalsciences/sigsci-agent: version>.
-It is possible to use a custom name with the tags by setting IMAGE\NAME [NAME = NAME = Custom = prefix/sigsci-agent docker).
+This will build the recommended sigsci-agent container image by unpacking the tarball and running make docker from the unpacked directory to build the image tagged with signalsciences/sigsci-agent:latest and signalsciences/sigsci-agent:<version>.
+It is possible to use a custom name with the tags by setting IMAGE\NAME (e.g., make IMAGE\NAME=custom-prefix/sigsci-agent docker).